-Equities are fairly well positioned as we start 2024, despite facing a wall of worry.
+Equities look fairly well positioned as we start 2024, despite facing a wall of worry.
 Equities are generally considered reasonably valued overall, with all major countries better placed than a few years ago from a valuation standpoint.

 Overall, we see core equities as playing a role for investors.
-In the U.K. and Europe, we see attractive valuations, with higher-than-usual return prospects based on our analysis.
-In the U.S., the concentrated rise in the so-called "magnificent seven" has created opportunities to add selected value-which looks especially interesting in smaller, value-oriented companies.
+In Australia, we see reasonable valuations, although believe it is important to invest differently to the index.
+In the U.S., the concentrated rise in the so-called "magnificent seven" has also created opportunities to add selected value - which looks especially interesting in smaller, value-oriented companies.
+Turning to emerging markets, while undoubtedly risky, we can see strong return prospects in most scenarios, although position sizing remains important.